Gaz1676/twitter-web-app/README.md

     • Supports viewing all tweets User has posted - the Users timeline ~ Ability to follow any registered User
-        ~ Ability to be followed by any registered User
+        ~ Ability to be followed by any registered User ~ Profile card with image, and users details such as followers, following & posts
     • Allows a User to delete a subset of tweets
     • Allows a User to delete all tweets
     • Allows a user to edit account settings (email, password, and other details)